Adolescent Substance Abuse Intervention Series Module Four: Family Support Network

 This evidence-based course on the Family Support Network (FSN) intervention seeks to extend the focus of treatment beyond the world of the adolescent by engaging the family, a major system in his or her life The Family Support Network approach is a family intervention designed to be used in conjunction with any standard adolescent treatment approach.

-A core curriculum in addiction studies for all practitioner levels.
+A core curriculum in addiction studies for mental health and addiction professionals.
 Appropriate course selection for those seeking to meet addiction certification education requirements.

 Available as a live course.
 Contact us for information.

 Developed by: Karen Albig Smith, LMFT, LCAS, MAC, CAP, SAP, SAE

 Description: The family support network (FSN) intervention seeks to extend the focus of treatment beyond the world of the adolescent by engaging the family, a major system in his or her life The FSN process is a family intervention designed to be used in conjunction with any standard adolescent treatment approach.
 SAMHSA, DHHS.
 The FSN approach consists of several components; each designed to achieve specific objectives: case management, six parent education (PE) groups, three or four in-home family therapy sessions.
 The procedures presented in this manual combine motivational enhancement and cognitive behavioral therapies as one possible treatment overlay for the adolescent.
 This course uses volume three of the series of treatment manuals produced under the Cannabis Youth Treatment (CYT) Project Cooperative Agreement.

 Public Domain Notice: All material appearing in this report is in the public domain and may be reproduced or copied without permission from SAMHSA or CSAT.
 Citation of the source is appreciated.
 However, this publication may not be reproduced or distributed for a fee without the specific, written authorization from the Office of Communications.
 The fee you are paying for this course is for the credits only, the materials are provided at no charge.